First shots fired in the Revolution. “The shot heard ’round

 Castine, ME

-American attempt to dislodge British along the Penobscot River
+American attempt to dislodge the British along the Penobscot River failed.

 19 Aug.
 1779